nishantgandhi99/website/content/quotes.md

 **Unknown:** "Never take no for an answer in Business."

 **Meltdown: Why Our System Fail and What We Can Do About It, Chris Clearfield:** "The solution of complexity is not simplicity but transparency."

+**Eva Infeld:** "As soon as you give people a metric they're judged by, they optimize for that metric rather than do quality work.
+This one sentence sums up much of toxicity in corporations, academia, even education.
+So simple."